-Our commitment to respect human rights is guided by the United Nations Guiding Principles on Business and Human Rights and other internationally recognised human rights frameworks.
+Our commitment to respect human rights is guided by the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights and other internationally recognised human rights frameworks.

 One of our values is to ‘care more’.
 We care more about our customers, our people, and our communities – the societies we are part of.